scikit-image/scikit-image/doc/source/skips/4-transition-to-v2.rst

 The following arguments were made against naming the package ``skimage2``:

-- According to the "Principle of least astonishment", ``scikit-image2`` might be considered the least surprising evolution of the import name.
+- According to the "Principle of least astonishment", ``scikit-image2`` might be considered the least surprising evolution of the package name.
 - It breaks with the convention that is followed by other scikits including scikit-image.
 (It was pointed out that this convention has not been true for some time and introducing a version number in the name is a precedent anyway.)